Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 • By incorporating axis traversal into XPath expressions, inventors can target rudiments grounded on their hierarchical connections effectively, easing tasks like navigation and data birth.

-40. Can XPath be used to perform computations or comparisons within XML or HTML documents?
+40. What methods does XPath provide for performing computations or comparisons within XML or HTML documents?

 Ans: